-In situations calling for compassion, when there is a need to notify the next of kin or a friend about an individual who is injured, ill or deceased, institutions may disclose personal information or personal health information without consent in order to facilitate this contact.
-FIPPA and MFIPPA allow this discretionary disclosure.10
+In situations calling for compassion, when there is a need to notify the spouse, close relative or a friend about an individual who is injured, ill or deceased, institutions may disclose personal information or personal health information without consent in order to facilitate this contact.
+FIPPA and MFIPPA allow this discretionary disclosure.